 The angle of extension of the hip (also commonly referred to as leg extension) can be affected by the angle of forward lean.
 It’s important to have a forward lean of between 5° and 10°, but this is referring to lean from the hips through the shoulders.
 Any bend in the hips would result in flexion, which is counterproductive.

 At a more relaxed pace you should be closer to 5° and at a more aggressive pace closer to 10°.

-In a recent study conducted on elite athletes at the FNB Cape Town 12 event, I analysed 27 of the top 64 finishers.
-At their 12k race pace, the average angle of forward lean was 9.9°.
+In 2015, I conducted a study that analysed 27 of the top 64 finishers at the FNB Cape Town 12 road race.
+At their 12km race pace, the average angle of forward lean was 9.9°.